C. Riley Snorton

 C. Riley Snorton is an American scholar, author, and activist whose work focuses on historical perspectives of gender and race, specifically Black transgender identities.
 His publications include Nobody is Supposed to Know: Black Sexuality on the Down Low (University of Minnesota Press, 2014) and Black on Both Sides: A Racial History of Trans Identity (University of Minnesota Press, 2017).
 Snorton is currently Professor of English Language and Literature at the University of Chicago.
 In 2014 BET listed him as one of their "18 Transgender People You Should Know".
+Snorton is a highly sought after speaker and considered one of the leading voices in Black studies and cultural theory.

 Biography

-C. Riley Snorton is a transgender scholar and author.
+C. Riley Snorton is a Black transgender cultural theorist who focuses on racial, sexual and transgender histories and cultural productions.
 Snorton was born in the Bronx and raised in Wedgefield, SC, Sumter, SC and attended high school in Atlanta, GA.
 He has 3 older siblings and one younger sibling.
 Snorton earned an A.B. in Women and Gender Studies at Columbia University (2003), an M.A. in Communication at the University of Pennsylvania (2008), and he also earned his Ph.D. in Communication and Culture, with graduate certificates in Africana Studies and Gender & Sexuality Studies from the University of Pennsylvania in 2010.
 He is a recipient of a predoctoral fellowship at the W.E.B.
 Du Bois Institute at Harvard University (2009), a Mellon postdoctoral fellowship at Pomona College (2010), and a National Endowment for the Humanities fellowship at the Schomburg Center for Research in Black Culture (2015).
 He is currently Professor of English Language and Literature and is jointly appointed in the Center for Gender and Sexuality Studies at the University of Chicago.
 He is currently working on a book project with the tentative title Mud: Ecologies of Racial Meaning where he will examine racial practices in relation to swamps and is coediting the forthcoming The Flesh of the Matter: A Hortense Spillers Reader.